R4z0rX/minescript-scripts/Minescript-Plus/README.md

 ## Classes & Methods

 ### [`Inventory`](Minescript-Plus/minescript_plus.py )
-Provides methods for interacting with the player's inventory and screens.
+Provides methods for interacting with the player's inventory and other containers screens. \
+<u>Slot IDs</u>: \
+_Player inventory_: hotbar = 0-8, main = 9-35, offhand = 40, boots, leggins, chestplate, helmet = 36-39 \
+_Single chest_ / _Trap chest_ / _Ender chest_ / _Shulker box_: 0-26 \
+_Double chest_: 0-53 \
+If you need to access the player's main inventory or hotbar with an open container, you must add the container's size to the slot IDs.
+For example, if you have an open double chest, its size is 54 slots, then the hotbar slots IDs will be from 0+54=54 to 8+54=62, and the main inventory will be from 9+54=63 to 35+54=89.

 - **click_slot(slot: int) -> bool**
   Simulates a left mouse click on a specified inventory slot.